dfglfa/parents-conference/README.md

 2. Import student data via a CSV file (example in templates/students.csv)
 3. Optionally: Configure email templates with text according to your wishes.
 4. Create a reunion.
-5. Create the newsletter and distribute it among the students / parents.
+5. Optionally: Print passwords and distribute them to the students.

 As a teacher (optional):